-1. Copy your attribute names into the Excel file, from cell C7 onwards.
-Sample data is included.
+1. Copy attribute names needed for the scheduled arrivals update into cell C6 onwards.
+Example data is shown below.

-7. Import data from the spreadsheet to ProcessModel
+7. Import Data from the Spreadsheet to ProcessModel

 The Import Scheduled Arrivals model is now integrated into your model, you should now be able to save and then simulate the model.